raphaelvallat/pingouin/README.rst

 4. Partial correlation, repeated measures correlation and intraclass correlation

-5. Bayes Factor
+5. Linear/logistic regression and mediation analysis

+6. Bayesian T-test and Pearson correlation

-6. Tests for sphericity, normality and homoscedasticity
+7. Tests for sphericity, normality and homoscedasticity

-7. Effect sizes (Cohen's d, Hedges'g, AUC, Glass delta, eta-square...)
+8. Effect sizes (Cohen's d, Hedges'g, AUC, Glass delta, eta-square...)

-8. Parametric/bootstrapped confidence intervals around an effect size or a correlation coefficient
+9. Parametric/bootstrapped confidence intervals around an effect size or a correlation coefficient

-9. Circular statistics
+10. Circular statistics

-10. Linear/logistic regression and mediation analysis
+11. Plotting: Bland-Altman plot, Q-Q plot, etc...

 Pingouin is designed for users who want **simple yet exhaustive statistical functions**.

 For example, the :code:`ttest_ind` function of SciPy returns only the T-value and the p-value.
 By contrast, the :code:`ttest` function of Pingouin returns the T-value, p-value, degrees of freedom, effect size (Cohen's d), statistical power and Bayes Factor (BF10) of the test.

 Documentation
 =============